csessig86/Timeline-scrape-take-two/readme.txt

-This scraper turns #timeline collections in the BLOX CMS into CSV files that can be read by ProPublica's Timeline-Setter: http://propublica.github.com/timeline-setter/
+This scraper turns content (articles, photos, galleries, etc.) in the BLOX CMS into CSV files that can be read by ProPublica's Timeline-Setter: http://propublica.github.com/timeline-setter/